dvitiiuk/google-drive/docs/GoogleDrive-batchsource.md

 ### Retrying

-**Max retry count:** Maximum number of retry attempts.
+**Max Retry Count:** Maximum number of retry attempts.

-**Max retry wait:** Maximum wait time for attempt in seconds.
+**Max Retry Wait:** Maximum wait time for attempt in seconds.
+Wait time starts from one second and grows exponentially.

-**Max retry jitter wait:** Maximum additional wait time is milliseconds.
+**Max Retry Jitter Wait:** Maximum additional wait time in milliseconds.

 ### Advanced

-**Maximum partition size:** Maximum body size for each structured record specified in bytes.
+**Maximum Partition Size:** Maximum body size for each structured record specified in bytes.
 Default 0 value means unlimited.
 Is not applicable for files in Google formats.

-**Body output format** Output format for body of file.
+**Body Output Format** Output format for body of file.
 "Bytes" and "String" values are available.

 ### Exporting

-**Google Documents export format:** MIME type which is used for Google Documents when converted to structured records.
+**Google Documents Export Format:** MIME type which is used for Google Documents when converted to structured records.

-**Google Spreadsheets export format:** MIME type which is used for Google Spreadsheets when converted to structured records.
+**Google Spreadsheets Export Format:** MIME type which is used for Google Spreadsheets when converted to structured records.

-**Google Drawings export format:** MIME type which is used for Google Drawings when converted to structured records.
+**Google Drawings Export Format:** MIME type which is used for Google Drawings when converted to structured records.

-**Google Presentations export format:** MIME type which is used for Google Presentations when converted to structured records.
+**Google Presentations Export Format:** MIME type which is used for Google Presentations when converted to structured records.